 A.A.S. and A.A.S.-T degrees in Early Childhood Education, Child and Family Studies, or related programs offer the best preparation for the ECE B.A.S. degree.
 However, any two- or four-year degree or equivalent credits will be considered.
-If you do not yet have a degree but have over 70 credits, please reach out to the Program Manager.
-Students who wish to complete the degree in two years must have at least 3 ECE prerequisites complete prior to starting the program in the fall.
-Students who wish to complete the degree in three years or who miss the fall deadline may complete prerequisites in a “pathway” year.
-Bottom line: if you have over 70 transferable college level credits and wish to get started, there is likely an option for you!
-Please contact the program manager to discuss!
+If you do not yet have a degree but have over 70 transferable college level credits, you are welcome to apply.

 Program Start Date

 We start 1-2 new cohorts of students every fall.
 You may apply for fall admission as early as January of the same year.
 However, if you want to get ahead on credits and/or you need to complete prerequisites, you may apply for admission at any time throughout the year.
 In that case, you would be admitted to our “Pathways” program and transition into your major courses the next fall.
 Annie Garrett would be happy to discuss and answer questions on this!

 For those who do not already have an associate in ECE, the following prerequisite courses are required* and can count as elective credits toward the B.A.S. degree.
 If you are going to begin working on these courses, we highly recommend you contact Annie Garrett for useful information about scholarships and grants, flexible course availability, etc.